Last updated: August 4, 2022

 A Note to Users Outside of the United States

-Anonyome Labs, Inc. complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union to the United States.
-Anonyome’s Privacy Shield statement is available here.
+Anonyome Labs, Inc. complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union and the United Kingdom, and/or Switzerland to the United States, respectively.
+Anonyome Labs’ Privacy Shield statement is available here.

 Applications and Services